DK-Hostmaster/rdap-demo-client-mojolicious/README.md

 Additional endpoint can be added for testing purposes etc. if you have RDAP endpoints not registered with IANA.
 Add these to the list in the `client.pl` file named: `unregistered_entries`.

-The structure should look as follow:
+The structure should look as follows:

 ```perl
 {